 When Modigliani was still in Rome, in 1901, he was greatly inspired by the works of Domenico Morelli.
 The artist was noted for his masterpieces that featured scenes and images from the Bible and literature.

 As a student of Micheli, the young Modigliani was learned more about various other themes included still-life, portraiture, the nude and landscape.
 By 1902, the artist continued his passion for life drawing and this was the reason for his decision to study at the Accademia di Belle Arti, which was situated in Florence.

 In 1906, he opted to relocate to Paris, which was famous for avante-garde art.
-Furthermore, it was arrival to Paris that enabled him to present his artistic experimentation alongside other artists including Juan Gris, Piet Mondrian and Picasso.
-He was first influenced by Henri de Toulouse-Lautrec, but around 1907 he became fascinated with the work of Paul Cezanne.
+When Modigliani arrived in Paris in 1906, the first influence that he underwent was not that of Picasso, nor that of the Fauves, nor even that of Cezanne, whom he had still to discover.
+Meidner, who knew Modigliani in Paris at that time, records that he admired not only Gauguin but also expressive style of van Gogh.
+It was arrival to Paris that enabled him to present his artistic experimentation alongside other artists including Juan Gris, Piet Mondrian and Picasso.
 Eventually he developed his own unique style, which cannot be adequately categorized with those of other artists.